guardian/actions-static-site/README.md

 Example usage:

 ```
-# First upload your site as an artifact e.g. with:
+# First upload your site as an artifact:
 - uses: actions/upload-artifact@v3
   with:
     path: path/to/site-dir